scionproto/scion/doc/overview.rst

 construction beacons (PCBs)** to explore network paths.
 A PCB is initiated by a core AS and then disseminated either within an ISD (to explore intra-ISD paths) or among core ASes (to explore core paths across different ISDs).
-The PCBs accumulate cryptographically protected path and forwarding information on AS-level, and store this information in the form of **hop fields (HFs)**.
+The PCBs accumulate cryptographically protected path and forwarding information on the AS-level, and store this information in the form of **hop fields (HFs)**.
 Endpoints use information from these hop fields to create end-to-end forwarding paths for data packets, which carry this information in their packet headers.
 This concept is called **packet-carried forwarding state**.
-The concept also supports multi-path communication among endpoints.
+The concept also supports multi-path communication among :term:`endpoints <endpoint>`.

 The process of creating an end-to-end forwarding path consists of the following steps: